Suppose we push constantly ahead, change lanes to grab a bit of headway,

 nonlinear soliton physics.
 The soliton waves destroy each other, leaving

 only a slight fuzzy smudge behind.
-The fuzzy smudge behaves very
+The fuzzy smudge may behave very

-differently than the original bottleneck: it travels backwards and
+differently than the original bottleneck: it can travel backwards and

 My next thought: if I took several friends along on my experiment, we

-impacts of the antitraffic could have completely erased the traffic jam at
+antitraffic could have completely erased the traffic jam at the Lynnwood

-the Lynnwood exit.
-Traffic at the exit would start flowing freely, and
+exit.
+Traffic at the exit would start flowing freely, and the long backup

-the long backup would drain away.
-When traffic is sparse, we cannot keep
+would drain away.
+When traffic is sparse, we cannot keep a really large

-ahead of us, since it's too easy for cars to pass a slightly-slow driver.
+space open ahead of us, since it's too easy for every to pass a

 way through the jam and then "peeling out" at the end.
 I hoped to make

-the slow guy ahead of me.
-But as a commuter I'm encountering the same
+get rid of the slow guy ahead of me.
+But as a commuter I'm encountering